ericgulottyjr/ChainThought/README.md

 ### Running the base model evaluation script

+#### Running on the SCC

+- Start interactive session
+- Navigate to the project directory
+- Load miniconda and activate python environment
+- Create a venv named `.venv` (since that's what's in the `.gitignore` file)
+- Install requirements

-`run_with_cache.sh` contains all the commands to run the eval code for the base model on an SCC interactive session.
+Once the requirements have been installed, `run_with_cache.sh` contains all the commands to run the evaluation code for the base model on an SCC interactive session.

+#### Extra files for evaluation

+`clean_cache.sh` lets users clear the HuggingFace cache stored in the working directory.

+`testing.py` lets users test individual math problems by replacing the input sentence and adjusting `max_tokens`.

+### Example output

+Check the `example_output.json` file for examples of how the model responds to questions from the GSM8K dataset.